Phyllis M. Wise

 Phyllis M. Wise, PhD, was elected to the Robert Wood Johnson Foundation’s Board of Trustees in January 2014.

-Wise is the chief executive officer and president of the Colorado Longitudinal Study.
+Phyllis is the chief executive officer and president of the Colorado Longitudinal Study.
 She is the former chancellor of the University of Illinois at Urbana-Champaign, where she served as the chief executive officer for the flagship campus from 2011 to 2015.
-From 2010 to 2011, Wise was interim president of the University of Washington.
+From 2010 to 2011, Phyllis was interim president of the University of Washington.
 Before that she served as provost and executive vice president at the University of Washington for five years.

-Earlier in her higher education career, Wise was dean of the College of Biological Sciences at the University of California, Davis, for three years.
+Earlier in her higher education career, Phyllis was dean of the College of Biological Sciences at the University of California, Davis, for three years.
 Prior to that, she was professor and chair of the Department of Physiology at the University of Kentucky in Lexington from 1993 to 2001.
-Wise also was a faculty member at the University of Maryland, Baltimore, from 1976 to 1993, promoted through the ranks to full professor of physiology in 1987.
+Phyllis also was a faculty member at the University of Maryland, Baltimore, from 1976 to 1993, promoted through the ranks to full professor of physiology in 1987.

 She earned a bachelor’s degree from Swarthmore College in Biology and a doctorate degree in Zoology from the University of Michigan.
-Wise also holds honorary doctorates from Swarthmore College and the University of Birmingham (England).
+Phyllis also holds honorary doctorates from Swarthmore College and the University of Birmingham (England).